-NOVEC reserves the right through easement to remove any trees, bushes or shrubs planted within its utility rights of way which pose a current or future threat to the access or reliability of the electrical distribution system.
+NOVEC reserves the right to remove from its easements any trees, bushes, shrubs, or other obstructions that pose a current or future threat to the access or reliability of the electric distribution system.

-NOVEC reserves the right through easement to remove any structure or remove or trim back plant material which does not adhere to these specifications.
+NOVEC reserves the right through easement to trim back or remove plant material or other obstructions that do not adhere to these specifications.

 For more landscaping guidance, contact the Vegetation Management department at 703-392-1600.